 My view is using the specific events to practice your footwork.
-For example, practice your farmers footwork while doing farmers, likewise with yoke and front carries.
+For example, practice your farmers footwork while doing farmers, likewise with yoke walk and front carries.
 If I have a client who I think needs more work at being agile and light on their feet I would likely have them do short shuttle runs.

 This is specific to the run you would actually do in strongman in a loading race, it would involve some real agility in changing direction plus help with conditioning.

 If I had a client who was already fit and agile without load but needed better footwork on yoke, I would have them perform more lighter sets of yokes practicing short sharp steps and slowly increasing the load throughout the weeks.

 What Is A Common Strongman Training Myth You’d Like To Dispel?